 Unifying these tools in a single interface with a consistent design engine and workflow keeps you from getting stuck moving between programs or using features with inconsistent workflows.
 Only Altium Designer includes design tools that are built on top of a rules-driven design engine, ensuring consistent communication between all your tools.
 Now you can spend more time designing and less time moving between separated design utilities.

 Plenty of other software programs claim to be unified, but they still separate features into different interfaces with inconsistent workflows.
 Only Altium Designer makes it easy to link your design tools with your component libraries and deliverable tools, and all in a single interface.
 Altium Designer helps you ensure consistent communication between design teams, your manufacturer, and your design tools.

 You need the most powerful design, verification, documentation, and management tools all in one place.
 You’ll be able to move through the entire design process and on to production painlessly when all your tools are placed in a single design environment.
 Altium Designer includes all of these features and more in a single interface using a single rules-driven design engine.

 Altium Designer takes all of the best design, deliverable generation, management, and documentation tools packages them into a single, unified design platform.
 Integrating your deliverable tools with your component libraries and supplier information improves your productivity and allows you to spend more time designing.

-Altium Designer can help you efficiently manage your bill of materials, component lifecycle, and sourcing.
+Altium Designer can help you efficiently manage all your parts into a bill of materials and assist in component lifecycle, and sourcing.
 This gives you more time to worry about designing the next revolutionary product and less time worrying about sourcing the components you need to bring it to life.
 Only Altium Designer incorporates your component sourcing information and design tools in a single interface.